Parth8155/Event_Management-/README.md

 - `GET /api/events/?search={query}` - Search events by title, location, or organizer username

 ## Authentication Methods

+**Note:** After creating a superuser, users created via the `/api/register/` endpoint do not have staff status and cannot directly log into the Django admin panel.
+To grant admin access to a user, log in as the superuser and update the user's staff status in the admin interface.

 ### Method 1: Django Admin Login (Recommended for Testing)
 1. Go to `http://127.0.0.1:8000/admin/`